 südtirol festival - world music since 1986

 This music festival attracts not only fans of classical music.
-Today, the festival calendar encompasses four programmatically differentiated concert series: symphonic music (classic), baroque music (barocco), chamber music (matinée classique), crossover projects (colours of music), chamber music (matinée classique) and a cappella music (vox humana).
+Today, the festival calendar encompasses six programmatically differentiated concert series: symphonic music (classic), baroque music (barocco), chamber music (matinée classique), crossover projects (colours of music), a cappella music (vox humana) and the young artists portrait.
 Then there are the night concerts with world stars such as Ute Lemper, Giora Feidman, Friedrich Gulda, Nigel Kennedy, Michael Nyman, Noa, or Bobby McFerrin.
 To put it briefly, anyone who stops in Merano from late August to late September can hear top interpreters of a whole variety of stylistic directions several times per week without having to leave the city to do so – and in Merano/Meran, the main focus is not on “mass”, but rather on “class”, meaning the highest quality.

 And it was no different in the first years of the festival, when cellist Heinrich Schiff and the legendary founder of the Academy of St. Martin in the Fields of London, Sir Neville Marriner, supported artistic director Andreas Cappello in planning the programme.
 Daniel Hope also participated in the concert planning here.
 In 2013 as Artist in Residence, the violinist was responsible for six concerts and was on stage on four days.
 There is a tradition of setting these priorities: in 2010 Turkish pianist and composer Fazil Say, also as Artist in Residence, developed an exclusive project for Merano.